renzol2/brain/docs/envelope-shaper.md

 An **envelope shaper** (also **enveloper** or **transient shaper**) modifies a signal's [[amplitude]] by applying an [[envelope]].

 - a threshold is used to detect [[transient|transients]] and determine when to apply an envelope
+- according to Fieldsteel, basically a [[compression|compressor]]

 Creative applications are largely focused on transient customization.

 - enhancing or altering a sound's natural envelope shape
-- can create interesting effects by removing or modifying important psychoacoustic cues
+- can create interesting effects by removing or modifying important [[psychoacoustics|psychoacoustic]] cues
 - related to early music concrète research by Pierre Schaeffer

-DAW volume automation is a form of envelope shaping, but in a DRP ([[dynamic-range-processing]]) context, transient modification is assumed to be the area of interest.
+DAW volume automation is a form of envelope shaping, but in a [[dynamic-range-processing|DRP]] context, transient modification is assumed to be the area of interest.